hyperf/hyperf/docs/en/command.md

 # Command

-The default command component of Hyperf provided by [hyperf/command](https://github.com/hyperf/command) component,And this component is a abstraction of [symfony/console](https://github.com/symfony/console).
+The default command component of Hyperf provided by [hyperf/command](https://github.com/hyperf/command) component, And this component is a abstraction of [symfony/console](https://github.com/symfony/console).

 # Installation